Auggie0w0/personal-simp-site/README.md

 1. Check that localStorage is available in your browser.
 2. Ensure the character ID in the HTML matches the ID used in localStorage.
 3. Look for console errors related to storage limits.

+### Shared Gallery Issues

+1. Make sure MongoDB is running if using the shared gallery system.
+2. Check the server console for any error messages.
+3. Verify that the API_BASE_URL in `shared-gallery.js` is correct.
+4. Check browser console for CORS or network errors.

 ## Customization